Best Performance by an Actress in a Supporting Role 1973

 SEX WORKER ROLE

 Doxie in A Cup of Change 1987

-First character is a Madam.
-Second character Is A Prostitute
+First Character As A Madam.
+The Second Character Is A Prostitute

-In 1961 Eileen appeared in the PBS series “Play of the Week”.
-This was an anthology series that showcased different productions by playwrights.
-Her contribution was “Four by Tennessee” a series of four short plays by Tennessee Williams.
-Her segment was “Hello From Bertha”.
-Eileen played a Madam who is trying to evict a sick prostitute because she isn’t pulling in her weight by not bringing in any money.
+In 1961 Eileen appeared in the PBS series “Play of the Week,” an anthology series that showcased different productions by playwrights.
+Her contribution was “Four by Tennessee,” a series of four short plays by Tennessee Williams.
+Her segment was, “Hello, From Bertha.”
+Eileen played a Madam who is trying to evict a sick prostitute from her brothel because she isn’t pulling in her weight by not turning enough tricks.

-1987 found Eileen appearing in “A Cup of Change”.
+1987 found Eileen Heckart appearing in “A Cup of Change” presented at the White Barn Theatre in Connecticut.
 This play by Robert Perring focused on three women in a nursing home.
-Eileen Heckart plays Doxie, a former prostitute, who just happens to be celebrating her 61st birthday that day.
-The other two characters are a fellow resident and a nurse.
-Each character has suffered a loss of some sort.
-This play was presented at the White Barn Theatre in Connecticut.
+Eileen plays Doxie, a former prostitute, who happens to be celebrating her 61st birthday.
+Doxie interacts with a fellow resident and a nurse.
+As the day progresses, each character reveals a loss they have each endured.

 Kim Hunter, center, and Eileen Heckart in rehearsal for “A Cup of Change”

 To read more about this prostitute role & other Oscar actresses playing a hooker pick up

 If you know of this actress playing more than one prostitute role, please comment below and let me know!
 I’ll gladly add it to the page here.
 If the video gets removed, please leave a comment below to let me know.